Dleibe1/Project-Builder/README.md

 # [A Project Building Assistant for Arduino Micro Controller Apps](https://project-builder-e7439342976b.herokuapp.com/?page=1)
 ## A user has been seeded for use on the site.
-Login as the example user and click "MY BUILDS" to view and edit your projects.
-View another user's project and click "FORK THIS PROJECT" to create your own version of their project.

 ```
 Username: example@example.com
 Password: cat
 ```
+Login as the example user and click "MY BUILDS" to view and edit your projects.
+View another user's project and click "FORK THIS PROJECT" to create your own version of their project.

 ## Create, Edit, and Fork Arduino Projects

 ### A demo of the app is currently hosted at [https://project-builder-e7439342976b.herokuapp.com/](https://project-builder-e7439342976b.herokuapp.com/)

-### There is a seeded example user for you to try out:
 Arduino projects require a lot of tedious boilerplate, such as the code to control motors with analog joysticks, the setup for an ultrasonic distance sensor, or an algorithm for object avoidance with a car project.

 Unlike desktop applications, however, Arduino projects have physical boilerplate in terms of the parts list, schematics, and instructions for assembling and coding a device that may be similar to a device someone else has created.